Teeth Whitening

 Products And Methods

-I recommend professional whitening with trays as the most effective.
-The home professional whitening I prefer utilizes very concentrated carbamide peroxide whitening gel in custom mouth trays (custom whitening trays are critical to making the process effective).
-30-minute* treatments for 10-14 days typically complete the process; however, the final result is something you determine.
+I recommend home professional whitening with trays as the most effective.
+The home professional whitening I prefer utilizes concentrated carbamide peroxide whitening gel in custom mouth trays (custom whitening trays are critical to making the process effective).
+30-minute* treatments for 10-14 days typically begin the process; however, the final result is something you determine.

 Home professional whitening requires two short office visits: